chiccorampazzo/menstrual-tracking-apps/README.md

 This repository contains the data and code accompanying the following publication:

 > Rampazzo F, Raybould A, Rampazzo P, Barker R, Leasure DR. 2024.
-"UPDATE: I'm pregnant!": Inferring global downloads and reasons for using Menstrual Tracking Apps. *Digital Health*. [in press]
+"UPDATE: I'm pregnant!": Inferring global downloads and reasons for using Menstrual Tracking Apps. *Digital Health*. https://doi.org/10.1177/20552076241298315

 A SocArXiv pre-print of the manuscript is available from: https://doi.org/10.31235/osf.io/2va3n